JonathanGrossmanITC/first_steps_04_layouts_and_forms/README.md

 - Hour 2: [Grid and Forms](#grid-and-forms)
 - Hour 3: [HTML and CSS Live Coding](#html-and-css-live-coding)

 The topics below outline what you learn in the live session.
 After the live session, you can use this material as a resource for guided self-learning.
-This document will serve you as a roadmap for gaining repetition with the material that you learn during the live session.
+This document will serve you as a roadmap for gaining repetition with the material that you learned during the live session.

 ## [Position and Flexbox](#position-and-flexbox)

 ### Position

-- HTML elements by default have a collection of positioning properties
+- HTML elements, by default, have a collection of positioning properties
 - The positioning properties are `position`, `top`, `right`, `bottom`, `left`, `clip`, and `z-index`
 - Read about them at the bottom of the page about [positioning properties](https://www.w3schools.com/css/css_positioning.asp)
 - An HTML element's default value for `position` is `static`